Reasons Why Your Cat May Be So Thirsty

 - Do this a couple of different days and bring those numbers to your vet so they can calculate if your cat’s water consumption is truly excessive. (*Note that this can be more difficult to do in a home with multiple pets, but it can still be accomplished by separating out the cat in question for a day or two to specifically measure their daily water intake.)

 - Read about the information your vet can get from testing your cat’s urine, and what it can mean.
+You'll also get tips on how to collect your cat's urine.

 How much water should a cat drink – how much is too much?

-For example: a cat that weighs 9 lbs would be drinking too much if it drank over 7 ounces per day and if they drank over 13.5 ounces that would be way too much.
+For example: a cat that weighs 9 lbs would be drinking too much if they drank over 7 ounces per day and if they drank over 13.5 ounces that would be way too much.

 Please share a bit of information about your cat's food and litter box.